Yannissss/lattice-boltzmann/README.md

 # Serial output for sample inputs
-Run times were taken on a Phase 4 node using the base (gcc) compiler and base compiler flags as found in the Makefile:
+Run times were taken on a BlueCrystal Phase 4 node using the base (gcc) compiler and base compiler flags as found in the Makefile:

 - 128x128
 ```